 - Secondly, don’t worry that your code isn’t good enough.
 Every developer starts out as a beginner.
 This will be a very friendly environment and you’ll learn a ton.

 - Go to the repo (repository of code) up on Github that most interests you and look around.
 Get a feel for the features and how it’s structured.
 Get a github account if you don’t already have one.

 2) Go through this tutorial, which provides a quick, simple introduction to the three core concepts: repos, branches, and pull requests.

 3) Make an initial decision about what tools you’re going to use on your computer to manage your local copies of various code repositories.
 The big choice is whether you want to go with the command line or use a visual tool, and, if you want to use a visual tool, whether you want to us the VSCode tool that Salesforce recommends for development or a more git-centric tool like Github for Desktop.
 My recommendation is to use the command line if you’re already comfortable with managing things via the command line, but otherwise try Github for Desktop.
-VSCode is great for development but not quite as easy to get started with.
+VSCode is great for development but not quite as easy to get started with for git usage.

 At this point, you’re ready to start contributing code to flow projects.

 A quick note on forking.
 Forking a repo into your github account allows you to make changes without getting any access to the original repo.
 However, if you are interested in making contributions, don’t hesitate to ask for contributor rights on projects.
 When you’re a contributor, you still create branches and pull requests, but it’s a little simpler because you’re working with the main repo and not a forked copy.
 I welcome contributors to all of my repos.

 So now we can discuss the core workflow you’ll use:

 - identify a needed change in an existing project/repo